Before you buy a walking frame, consider the points below:

 - Indoor walking frames give you additional support if your balance, strength or stamina are affected by an illness or a long-term condition

-- Walking frames are height adjustable and available in small, medium or large size, and can come in standard width or narrow
+- Walking frames are height-adjustable and available in small, medium, or large size, and can come in standard width or narrow

-- For stability it is important to walk ‘within’ the wheelbase and not push the walker too far ahead of you when walking
+- For stability, it is important to walk ‘within’ the wheel base and not push the walker too far ahead of you when walking

 - A net bag can be fitted to the walking frame to carry light items around at home

-- A clip-on ‘caddy’ with a tray can be fitted to WHEELED walking frames to carry everyday items around at home, including food and drinks: a non-slip mat is recommended to prevent items sliding on the caddy tray
+- A clip on ‘caddy’ with a tray can be fitted to WHEELED walking frames to carry everyday items around at home, including food and drinks: a non-slip mat is recommended to prevent items sliding on the caddy tray

 - Consider door and corridor widths, door thresholds, steps, loose rugs, and thick carpets which may affect safe use